-One of the things we learned during our visit was that the war gods want a gift, they want a human sacrifice and a chief would have the most Mana.
+One of the things we learned during our visit was that the war gods want a gift, they want a human sacrifice and the chief would have the most Mana.

 The 1st Sacrifice was Kamehameha's cousin who was invited to the dedication ceremony in 1791.

 The cousin accepted the invitation knowing what was going to happen when he arrived.
 He felt that it was his goddess Pele's wish for it to happen.

 The bones of the Chief and the warriors were given to the gods of the temple.
 The bones were given because they carry the Mana, they would have been placed under rocks as a gift to the gods.

 This heiau fulfilled the prophecy of unification and ended 5 centuries of wars among the Hawaiian Islands.

 The park visitor center opened in 2007 and is an open-air museum and space to learn more about the park.